Articles of the Association of

 If during the term of office, the number of the members of the Executive Board decreases, the Executive Board shall have a right to fill the vacancies by maximum three persons.

-The General Assembly shall elect by ballot: the President, the Vice President, the Secretary, the Treasurer, the Editor(s)-in-chief of the Association's official journal, other members of the Executive Board excluding the organiser of the upcoming Association's conference, and members of the Audit Commission for a four year term.
+The General Assembly shall elect by ballot: the President, the Vice President, the Secretary, the Treasurer, the Editor(s)-in-chief of the Association's official journal, other members of the Executive Board excluding the organiser of the upcoming Association's conference, members of the Audit Commission and the Disciplinary Commission for a four year term.
 The mandate may be repeated.
 The offices of the President and the Vice President may be held for no more than two terms.
+The Assembly elects the liquidators in the same way.

 The Audit Commission controls the overall activity of the Association, particularly the financial management.
 The Commission presents to the General Assembly of the members its conclusion concerning the financial management of the Association and prepares submission on the vote of confidence for the Executive Board.